Updated on 2025-09-11 GMT+08:00

 Maximum Concurrent Connections per AZ

-The value ranges from 0 to 1000000.
-0 indicates that the number is not limited.
+The value ranges from 1 to 1000000.
 If the value is greater than the number defined in the load balancer specifications, the latter is used as the limit.

-Reducing the concurrent connection limit do not interrupt established connections.
+Reducing the concurrent connection limit does not interrupt established connections.

 NOTE: